Private equity takes on Big Pharma's carve-out challenge

 While these portfolios face declining sales, some buyout firms believe they can make a profit if they buy them at prices that are sufficiently low.
 In order to achieve this, they must create viable new companies - a highly complex and uncertain feat that now preoccupies some of private equity's brightest minds.

-GlaxoSmithKline Plc, Sanofi SA and Merck & Co Inc are just some of the companies looking to shed older drugs, many of which have lost patent protection and face shrinking sales.
+GlaxoSmithKline Plc (GSK.L), Sanofi SA (SASY.PA) and Merck & Co Inc (MRK.N) are just some of the companies looking to shed older drugs, many of which have lost patent protection and face shrinking sales.

 These drug portfolios, worth tens of billions of dollars combined, offer an opportunity for private equity firms to put a lot of money to work at a time when stock markets continue a record-setting rally and aggressive corporate buyers are pushing deal valuations to multiyear highs.